LoopKit/looptips/docs/how-to/low-treat.md

 # Low Treatments

-Low blood glucose (BG) will still inevitably happen at some point, even with Loop use.
-A difficult carb count, illness, equipment malfunction, exercise...you name it, eventually something will help to cause a low BG.
+Low blood glucose will still inevitably happen at some point, even with Loop use.
+A difficult carb count, illness, equipment malfunction, exercise...you name it, eventually something will help to cause a low glucose.

 ## How to Treat

-Overall, most people find that they can treat low BG with **fewer rescue carbohydrates** than they previously used to.
+Overall, most people find that they can treat low glucose with **fewer rescue carbohydrates** than they previously used to.
 Since typically Loop will have been suspending your basal insulin before a low has been reached, you will typically have less insulin on board (IOB) to overcome with carbohydrates.
-In other words, Loop takes some of the momentum out of an upcoming BG dip...which also makes it easier to pull up from declining BG.
+In other words, Loop takes some of the momentum out of an upcoming glucose dip...which also makes it easier to pull up from declining glucose.

-If you notice that your old way of treating low BG is leading to rebound BG greater than you expect/desire, eventually consider decreasing the amount of carbohydrates you use to treat predicted/upcoming low BG.
+If you notice that your old way of treating low glucose is leading to rebound glucose greater than you expect/desire, eventually consider decreasing the amount of carbohydrates you use to treat predicted/upcoming low glucose.

 !!! tip "Why Loop Prevents Deeper Lows"
-    As explained in [Think Like a Loop](think-like-loop.md), Loop suspends insulin delivery (Action 1) when ANY part of your predicted BG curve goes below your suspend threshold.
+    As explained in [Think Like a Loop](think-like-loop.md), Loop suspends insulin delivery (Action 1) when ANY part of your predicted glucose curve goes below your suspend threshold.
 This early suspension is why you typically need fewer carbs to treat lows with Loop.

 ## Logging Low Treatments